This post may contain affiliate links. Learn more.

 Furthermore, you can use any other hair styling product in conjunction with the It’s a 10 Leave-In Conditioner.
 In either case, you’ll manage your hair more effectively while also giving it excellent body.

 So, what makes this conditioner so good – beyond its many functions, that is?

 As with most quality grooming products, it all starts with ingredients, and It’s a 10 Leave-In Conditioner has several that enable it to do what it does.

 Green tea leaf extract is one of those ingredients and benefits your hair by shielding it from environmental damage, while vitamin B5 (panthenol) both strengthens and softens your hair.

 What else?
 Well, silk amino acids help repair damaged hair, while Camellia Sinensis leaf extract also aids in softening your hair while curbing breakage.

-Their also a socially-conscious company that’s heavily involved with the Leukemia and Lymphoma Society, and Right Action for Women, a group devoted to helping women with breast cancer.
+They’re also a socially-conscious company that’s heavily involved with the Leukemia and Lymphoma Society and Right Action for Women, a group devoted to helping women with breast cancer.

 Who’s it for: Men with wavy/curly hair

 This is a go-to option if you’re looking for a conditioner that stays with you the entire day.
 It has a long list of benefits, including that it protects your hair from damage.
 Plus, you can share it with your wife or girlfriend.

 Choosing the best conditioner for men